 The ISYA Director corresponds with the local Director of the school so that the proposal follows the working rules and guidelines for the ISYA currently in force.
 The correspondence includes the duration of ISYA, generally about three weeks, the range of topics to be accommodated in that time, the academic level of the lectures, the importance of faculty who have teaching experience and who can remain for the entire duration of the school, the opportunity of practical exercises including observing and data reduction, the time allotted to individual presentations by participants, the actual dates and location, practical arrangements for room, board, and academic facilities, the associated budget, and the adequacy of the host institution’s plans to obtain the needed funding.

-The approval of an ISYA proposal, agreed to by the local Director of the School and the ISYA Director, is decided by the Executive Committee of the International Astronomical Union.
+The approval of an ISYA proposal, agreed to by the local Director of the School and the ISYA Director, is decided by OYA.

 Past and Future ISYAs

-- A list of events is available on this link.
+- A list of events, links and final reports are available on this page.

-Kam-Ching Leung, firstname.lastname@example.org (University of Nebraska, USA), Deputy-Director
+Kam-Ching Leung, firstname.lastname@example.org (University of Nebraska, USA), Director